 Since 1955, Central Pennsylvania Youth Ballet (CPYB) has grown from a small, local dance studio into a sprawling facility with 14 studios in Carlisle at the CPYB Warehouse Studios, and only blocks away, at the historic Barn Studios.
-CPYB also holds classes in Camp Hill at the Grace Milliman Pollock Performing Arts Center.
+CPYB also holds classes in Enola at the Capital Blue Store.
 More than 21,000 students have passed through the esteemed institution.
 Currently more than 80 alumni occupy positions in highly regarded ballet companies such as New York City Ballet, American Ballet Theatre, Boston Ballet, Pacific Northwest Ballet, Pennsylvania Ballet, and San Francisco, to name only a few.

 Under the guidance of Founding Artistic Director Marcia Dale Weary, CPYB provides exceptional dance training for beginning to pre-professional dancers and enhances the cultural climate of the Central Pennsylvania region through ballet performances.